studio-releaf/releaf-legal/privacy_en.md

 ## 8. Children's Privacy

-Re-Leaf is intended for users **18 years and older**.
+Fovabera is intended for users **18 years and older**.
 We do not knowingly collect data from minors.
 If you believe a minor has registered, please contact us immediately.

 ## 9. International Data Transfers